jupyterlab/frontends-team-compass/docs/host_guide.md

 Meetings should be...

 - Positive, friendly, exciting
-- Welcoming and open to JupterLab users from diverse backgrounds
+- Welcoming and open to JupyterLab users from diverse backgrounds
 - Newcomers in particular should be welcomed and encouraged to chime in and discuss, or participate in whatever way they would like